charismariyan97/Data-Cleaning-in-SQL/README.md

 # Data-Cleaning-in-SQL
-Cleaning a dataset using Microsoft SQL
+Cleaning a dataset using Microsoft SQL (Nashville Housing Data / Dataset Uploaded)

 * Standardize date format
 * Separate a column that contains more than one information into new separated columns